project-hatohol/hatohol/client/README.md

 ### Create the database
     $ mysql -u root -p
-    Enter password:(input password)
+    Enter password:(input root password)

     mysql> CREATE DATABASE hatohol_client;
     mysql> GRANT ALL PRIVILEGES ON hatohol_client.* TO hatohol@localhost IDENTIFIED BY 'hatohol';

 ### Create the database and the tables
-You must change the current directory to "/client" in /Hatohol folder.
+You must change the current directory to "/client" in /Hatohol directory.

     $ ./manage.py syncdb